 I specialise in resource management and environmental law.
-My farming background means I have a real interest and knowledge in rural issues, particularly freshwater management, however I enjoy assisting clients on a range of urban and other matters.
+My farming background means I have a real interest and knowledge in rural issues, particularly freshwater management, however I enjoy assisting clients on a full range of matters.

-Resource management is often a forward-looking area of law, and I enjoy assisting my clients in obtaining the approvals and consents required to allow development and expansion of their businesses.
+Resource management is a forward-looking area of law, and I assist my clients in obtaining the approvals and consents required to allow development and expansion of their businesses.
 There is often a balancing act between environmental outcomes and commercial results and I am focussed on providing pragmatic advice that meets both requirements.

 My recent experience includes: